Conformal Spectrum and Harmonic maps: Construction of an extremalizing sequence of metrics and estimates

-Of course, the previous proposition relies on the universal bounds for the first non zero eigenvalue in conformal classes discovered by Li and Yau (see \cite{LiYau}).
-The whole point by now is to pass to the limit $N \rightarrow + \infty$ and to prove that the limit obtained this way is indeed a nonnegative density, with sufficient regularity.
+\end{pro} \begin{proof} Fix $N>0$.
+By the well-known universal bounds for the first non zero eigenvalue for Schr\"odinger operators with bounded potential (see \cite{lieb}), one deduces the existence of the sequence $\mu_{k,N}$.
+Since weak convergence of bounded potentials of Schr\"odinger operators leads to strong convergence of the solutions, it immediately implies the following result. \end{proof} The whole point now is to pass to the limit $N \rightarrow + \infty$ and to prove that the limit obtained this way is indeed a nonnegative density, with sufficient regularity.
 This amounts to control the two following subsets of $M$

 and